Max Safir

 Max Safir (Shimon Manes Szafir), born in Bodzentyn 1925

 Max Safir (Shimon Manes Szafir) was born in 1925 in Bodzentyn.
-When the Szafir family moved to the nearby town, Kielce, Max Safir frequently visited his cousins and uncles in Bodzentyn.
-Throughout all years, Max Safir's hometown was special to him.
+When the Szafir family moved to the nearby town of Kielce, Max Safir frequently visited his cousins and uncles in Bodzentyn.
+Throughout the years, Max Safir's hometown was special to him.

-Since 1997 when Max visited Poland for the first time after the war, he looked for ways to restore the Jewish Cemetery.
-In 2008, at last, it became possible for Max Safir to cooperate with others who had begun to put the cemetery in order.
+Since 1997, when Max Safir visited Poland for the first time after the war, he looked for ways to restore the Jewish cemetery.
+In 2008, at last, he could cooperate with others who had begun to put the cemetery in order.

 Fate during the Holocaust